adanque/Anomaly-Detection/README.md

 ### Project Specific Questions

-- Since subscriptions are normally monthly with metrics collected once a month, will it be possible to identify churn in as little as a couple months?
+- Since subscriptions are normally monthly with metrics collected once a month, will it be possible to identify fraud in as little as a couple months?
 	- Answer:

 - What are the indicators that help identify dissatisfaction?